-The monument to McLaws’ Division of the Army of Northern Virginia (top) is southwest of Gettysburg on West Confederate Avenue.
-(Tour map: West Confederate Avenue – Pt.
-5) A position marker is in front of the Black Horse Tavern on Fairfield Road.
+The monument to McLaws’s Division of the Army of Northern Virginia (top) is southwest of Gettysburg on West Confederate Avenue.
+(West Confederate Avenue – Pt.
+5 tour map) A position marker is in front of the Black Horse Tavern on Fairfield Road.

 Kershaw’s Brigade Brig.
 Gen. J. B. Kershaw

 Barksdale’s Brigade Brig.
 Gen. William Barksdale